-ScopeThe recommendations in this chapter apply to the following species that meet the criteria for listing as susceptible in accordance with Chapter 1.5.: Argentinean flat oyster (Ostrea puelchana), Australian mud oyster (Ostrea angasi), Chilean flat oyster (Ostrea chilensis), crested oyster (Ostrea equestris), eastern oyster (Crassostrea virginica), European flat oyster (Ostrea edulis), Olympia oyster (Ostrea lurida) and Suminoe oyster (Crassostrea ariakensis).
+The recommendations in this chapter apply to the following species that meet the criteria for listing as susceptible in accordance with Chapter 1.5.: Argentinean flat oyster (Ostrea puelchana), Ariake cupped oyster (Magallana [syn.
+Crassostrea] ariakensis), Australian mud oyster (Ostrea angasi), Chilean flat oyster (Ostrea chilensis), crested oyster (Ostrea equestris), eastern oyster (Crassostrea virginica), European flat oyster (Ostrea edulis) and Olympia oyster (Ostrea lurida).

-Importation or transit of aquatic animals and aquatic animal products for any purpose regardless of the infection with B. exitiosa status of the exporting country, zone or compartment
+Measures for the importation or transit of aquatic animal products for any purpose regardless of the infection with B. exitiosa status of the exporting country, zone or compartment